dimdenGD/OldTweetDeck/README.md

 ﻿# OldTweetDeck

 Returns old TweetDeck, for free!
+Important: Do not use Search columns unless you have X Premium subscription.
+If you do search for something (not recommended), remove the column immediately after you're done.

 > If you're interested in getting 2015-2018 Twitter back, you can also check out [OldTwitter](https://github.com/dimdenGD/OldTwitter) extension.